SupaaHiro/schwifty-lab/blog-articles/20251020-ckad/article_EN.md

         - containerPort: 5000
 ```

+> [!NOTE]
-!!! tip "What is a Deployment? "
+> What is a Deployment?
+>

-    A **Deployment** is a Kubernetes resource that manages the lifecycle of your application’s Pods.
+> A **Deployment** is a Kubernetes resource that manages the lifecycle of your application’s Pods.
+>

-    It ensures the desired number of replicas are always running, automatically replaces failed Pods, and allows zero-downtime updates through rolling deployments.
+> It ensures the desired number of replicas are always running, automatically replaces failed Pods, and allows zero-downtime updates through rolling deployments.

 Apply the manifest: